nagypeter/weblogic-on-oke-workshop/tutorials/setup.oke.md

 Enter the following:

 - **Name:** A friendly name for the subnet.
 For example: *worker-subnet-2*
 - **Availability Domain:** The availability domain for the subnet.
 Any instances you later launch into this subnet will also go into this availability domain.
+Select different availability for all worker node subnet.
 In our example it is *PHX-AD-2*.
 - **CIDR Block:** A single, contiguous CIDR block for the subnet: `10.0.11.0/24`.
 You cannot change this value later.
 - **Route Table:** The route table to associate with the subnet.
 Select the default route table what you have modified in the previous steps.
 - **Private or public subnet:** Select *PUBLIC SUBNET*.
 This means the  VNICs in the subnet can have public IP addresses.